microsoft/reverse-proxy/docs/operations/Branching.md

 When we are ready to branch our code, we first need to create the branch:

-1. In a local clone, run `git checkout master` and `git pull origin master` to make sure you have the latest `master`
+1. In a local clone, run `git checkout main` and `git pull origin main` to make sure you have the latest `main`
 2. Run `git checkout -b release/1.0.0-previewX` where `X` is the YARP preview number.
 3. Run `git push origin release/1.0.0-previewX` to push the branch to the server.